 Creating a Culture of Giving Through Your Coffee Program

 As we start coming out of the worldwide pandemic, the common theme I am hearing from churches around the country is, “how can we create a better way to build back community and fellowship?”
 The past year and a half have given all of us the opportunity to look at the world and our community in a new light.
-We all realize the importance of in-person contact and the desire to have strong community ties, but in today’s world, it goes much deeper than that it seems.
+We all realize the importance of in-person contact and the desire to have strong community ties, but in today’s world, it goes much deeper than it seems.

 Most of us have or know of someone who has been greatly affected by the pandemic.
 In this time of need, our churches and local communities have greater calls for help.
 Missions around the world are in desperate need of support.
 So much is happening so quickly that as the dust settles, we are all getting used to a new normal.